 Research

-Elevated levels of inflammation in pregnancy are known to be associated with adverse birth outcomes, however, pregnancy itself is an inflammatory process, and cytokines interact within complex immunoregulatory networks to coordinate placentation and fetal development.
-My past work has found that the relative balance of pro- and anti-inflammatory cytokines during late pregnancy predicts offspring size at birth, while individual cytokines did not.
-Elevated pro-inflammatory cytokines relative to anti-inflammatory cytokine levels were associated with reduced newborn birth weight and length.
-These findings suggest that dynamic maintenance of maternal inflammation via cytokine signaling, not just general inflammation, shapes prenatal development.
+Elevated levels of inflammation in pregnancy are known to be associated with adverse birth outcomes, however, pregnancy itself is also an inflammatory process.
+Cytokines interact within complex regulatory networks to coordinate appropriate placentation and fetal development.
+My past work has found that the relative balance of pro- and anti-inflammatory cytokines during late pregnancy predicted offspring size at birth in a Filipino cohort, while individual cytokines did not.
+Mothers’ having elevated pro-inflammatory cytokines relative to anti-inflammatory cytokine levels in the third trimester was associated with lower birth weight and length of babies.
+Our findings demonstrated that dynamic maintenance of maternal inflammation via cytokine signaling, not just general inflammation, shapes prenatal development.

 Previous